 Look through our Undergraduate Studies Section for more detailed information about our programs

-Students placing into a higher level and successfully completing the course with a "C" or better, will receive retroactive credit for the preceding course in the language sequence (101-301) for FREE, on a "take one class/ receive credit for one class" basis, thus completing your language course sequence quicker.
+Students placing into a higher level and successfully completing the course with a "C" or better, will receive retroactive credit for the preceding course in the language sequence (101-301) for FREE, on a "take one class/ receive credit for one class" basis, thus completing the language course sequence quicker.

 Why should I learn another language?